Review: The Library by Bella Osborne

 My only very minor qualm was it didn’t start off very strong.
 For such a wonderful book, it would be a shame if people set it aside because the first few pages didn’t draw them in.
 Hopefully not too many people will feel the same way as I did about the beginning of the book!

-Overall, a lovely bittersweet book that handles heavy topics with lighthearted humor and a strong dose of empathy.
+Overall, The Library by Bella Osborne is a lovely bittersweet book that handles heavy topics with lighthearted humor and a strong dose of empathy.

 Thank you to Aria Fiction and Netgalley for the e-arc.